Passport? Check. Guidebook? Got it. Clean underwear? We'd never forget that!

 Most travelers remember the big stuff when they're packing for a trip.
 But what about those little accessories that could make your travels easier or more convenient -- like a night light for your hotel room, charcoal capsules to prevent traveler's tummy or colorful sticky notes to flag important pages in your guidebook?
-These are just a few of the must-pack items that our travel-savvy readers bring when they go on a trip.
+These are just a few of the must-have items that our travel-savvy readers bring when they go on a trip.
 Read on for more practical suggestions to include on your next packing list!

 "When I'm flying, I always pack earplugs.
 Many times there is a poor child who is frustrated with being stuck in a tiny place for too long.
 Crying can be difficult to deal with for hours.
 Put the earplugs in and then the earphones.
 Find some nice music and voila!
 The sounds become relaxing.
 The other item is an inflatable neck cushion.
 It takes away the neck cramps when the music lulls one to sleep!" -- Verna H.

 "I always pack an empty water bottle to be filled once I cross over the security line." -- Mae in San Francisco

 "I have eyeshades with built-in speakers.
 I can plug in my iPod.
 Great for long flights!" -- Valerie C.

 "[Have your camera or phone handy] if it's a daylight flight and you've reserved a window seat.
 You never know when you'll be over the Grand Canyon (yes, that has happened to me)." -- RichardNika

 "A tiny LCD pocket light can be used to light stairways and walking paths at night, as a night light to find the bathroom, as a reading light on night flights or in hotel rooms, to light hard-to-read thermostats in hotels, to read maps when it's dark, to find something in your purse ... the list goes on!" -- Fran G.